btzy/autotimetable/README.md

 * Attempt to minimise time spent in school
 * Attempt to leave full days free where possible
 * Interpret lessons that are held on odd/even weeks only
+* Schedule some time for lunch

 ## What it cannot do (yet)

 * Prioritise modules when it is not possible to schedule all, or when the number of modules exceeds a user-defined maximum
 * Prefer some time slots more than others (e.g. no early morning lessons)
-* Schedule some time for meals
 * Attempt to minimise total travelling distance
 * Attempt to avoid back-to-back modules that are a long distance from each other
 * Interpret lessons that are held on custom weeks (i.e. not every week, odd week, or even week) (this is currently treated as a weekly lesson)